white (5)

 *

 At this time last year, in the days when my father was dying, it snowed and snowed.
 From the hospital windows, it had its beauty.
 The hallway near the elevators had windows that looked down on to a sort of large courtyard, not rustic, but still made precise by the snow.
 People crossed and you would see dark footprints.
 These would then be covered.
-The footprints and their being covered, traces of particular steps and shoes, then again white -- the tiny brevity of each passing figure, [...] more
+The footprints and their being covered, traces of particular steps and shoes, then again white -- the tiny brevity of each passing figure, of [...] more